-Tray Platform / Connecting to on-prem systems / Configuring AWS options / VPC peering
+Tray Platform / Connecting to on-prem systems / Configuring AWS alternatives / VPC peering

 Allows Tray connectors to reach inside your private network using routes established via attachment of a Tray-owned VPC, as if both our VPCs were inside the same network.